PedrosWits/cool-course/README.md

 [![Build Status](https://travis-ci.org/PedrosWits/course-template.svg?branch=master)](https://travis-ci.org/PedrosWits/course-template)

-# Yet another Course Template
+# Cool Course

-A structured template repository for writing the course material (slides and practicals) in simple markup text files and converting them to html, ready to be delivered via **gh-pages** or a webserver.
+Repository template for developing teaching course material in simple markup text files and publishing it in html, via **gh-pages** or a simple http webserver.

 ---

 ## Overview

+The material of this course is composed of presentation slides and practical coursework.

 ### Slides